-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs.

-In Saint Paul, outreach services to people experiencing homelessness (especially unsheltered residents) are provided on a routine basis and serve to locate and refer households experiencing homelessness to the appropriate facilities and programs.
+In Saint Paul, outreach services to homeless persons (especially unsheltered persons) are provided on a routine basis and serve to locate and refer homeless households to the appropriate facilities and programs.
 The City funds outreach services as follows: